-There have been other winters that have bumped and dragged me along slowly and painfully, like an immobile doll at the end of a string.
+There have been other winters that have bumped and dragged me along slowly and painfully, like an old doll at the end of a string.
 Those kinds of winters come with their own set of difficulties, scratches, and bruises.

 This winter has felt different, and in the midst of being painful still, it has felt more promising, like the pain of healing, like just maybe I might be learning how to move my limbs and walk of my own accord.